A-New-BellHope/bellhop/README.md

 is considered a duplicate if its change in position is `<=` the threshold, whereas in 2D is it `<` the threshold.

+### 2D altimetry geoacoustics

+Geoacoustics are supported for altimetry (which doesn't really make sense), but writing the header for geoacoustics is only supported for bathymetry.

 ### Dead code in 3D ray-centered

 Both hat and Gaussian 3D ray-centered store `m` and `delta` from `B` to `A`